cdevents/spec/primer.md

 ### Declarative vs. imperative events

-With imperative events we intend events that are sent with the intent to trigger a specific reaction, like "start a pipeline" or "deploy an application".
-Imperative events create coupling between producer and consumer, and typically require some form of acknowledgement to be send back by the consumer of the original event back to the producer.

 CDEvents are declarative events.
-With "declarative" we intend that the event producer sends information about an occurrence, but it does not now how this event will be used on the receiving side.
+With "declarative" we refer to event through which the producer sends information about an occurrence, but it does not know how the event will be used on the receiving side or even who will receive it.

+With imperative events we refer to events that are sent with the intent of triggering a specific reaction, like "start a pipeline" or "deploy an application".
+CDEvents do not support imperative events today; the specification may include imperative events in future to foster interoperability in systems that rely on imperative events today.

+Imperative events create coupling between producer and consumer as they typically require some form of acknowledgement to be send back by the consumer of the original event back to the producer.
+Imperative events are useful to implement workflows where the orchestration logic is centrally managed by a single component.

 A behavior similar to that of imperative events can be achieved by moving part of the business logic to an adapter that listens for specific declarative events